Belitsoft > React vs React Native

 Contents

-React is the 2nd most popular web development technology with 50.58% worldwide using it according to Stack Overflow Developer Survey 2023.
+React is the 2nd most popular web frameworks and technology with 46.9% worldwide using it according to Stack Overflow Developer Survey 2025.
 It's gaining popularity with frequent updates and advancements.

 React JS vs React Native